24 Hours in Bratislava: The Ultimate City Guide

 Price: To enter the Museum of Arms and get up to the lookout point, you have to pay £2 with a City Card or £3.80 without.
 Your ticket also grants you entry into the Museum of Pharmacy, but we didn’t have time to visit there.

 What Is It?
 The Blue Church, officially known as the Church of St. Elisabeth, is Bratislava’s most appealing art nouveau building.
 It doesn’t take a genius to work out why it was given the nickname “Blue Church”.
-It’s a beautiful lil’ Instagrammable building and one I’d definitely recommend you check out!
+It’s a beautiful lil’ Instagrammable building and one I’d definitely recommend placing near the top of your list of things to do in Bratislava!

 Old Town Hall and Tower